john-cd/rust_howto/bk/drafts/categories/development-tools_ffi/generate_ffi_bindings.md

 - FFI code often requires _unsafe_ blocks because the Rust compiler cannot guarantee the safety of interactions with foreign code.
 - Memory Management across FFI boundaries requires careful consideration.
 It often involves using `Box::into_raw` and `Box::from_raw` to transfer ownership of memory between Rust and C.
-- Error Handling across FFI boundaries often involves returning error codes or using `Result` types and converting them to C-compatible representations.
+- [Error Handling][p-error-handling] across FFI boundaries often involves returning error codes or using `Result` types and converting them to C-compatible representations.

 ## Related Topics {#skip}